Frequently asked questions by curious

 The administrator of this site is an active member of the Safe and Vault Technicians Association (#4663) and the National Safeman's Organization (#1801)

-Being one of the most experienced safecrackers in Puerto Rico, we work with highly specialized tools and equipment that guarantee minimum damage to the unit.
+As one of the most experienced and dedicated safecrackers currently in Puerto Rico, we work with highly specialized tools and equipment that guarantee minimum damage to the equipment.